falkr/ttm4175/pages/security-1-2020.md

 + Virtual machine (VM): the machine(s) that run within the VirtualBox program.
 They do not run directly on the physical hardware of your machine, but rather on the simulated machine that VirtualBox provides for them.

+:goals:

-:goals: In this lab you will learn to:
+In this lab you will learn to:

 - Add and update Kali Linux VM
 - Add Windows VM
-- Learn some commands for user management in Linux
+- Use some commands for user management in Linux

 # VirtualBox configuration